-Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the creators of "original works of authorship," including literary, dramatic, musical, artistic, and certain other intellectual works.
+Copyright is a form of intellectual property protection provided by the laws of the United States (title 17, U.S. Code) to the creators of "original works of authorship," including literary, dramatic, musical, artistic, and certain other intellectual works.
 Copyright grants creator/authors the ability to control the use of the work created and gives to authors certain exclusive rights:

 Copyright protection exists from the moment a work is fixed in a tangible form of expression (This could include a DVD, CD, even a napkin with writing on it).